Primordial flat frame -- a new view on inflation: Lightlike vacuum in the Einstein frame

 \subsection{Physical time}

 The statement that the beginning epoch of the Universe can last since ever may encounter more doubts.
 In the Einstein frame one observes that a vanishing scale factor is reached for infinite negative cosmic time in one class of inflationary models comprising, for example, Starobinsky inflation.
 In another class a vanishing scale factor may be reached at finite $t$.
-It has been argued that the limit $a \to 0$ corresponds to a singularity \cite{Penrose1965, Hawking1966}.
-Under rather general conditions it has been shown that $a\to 0$ is necessarily reached at a finite proper time \cite{ Borde2001, Mithani2012}.
+It has been argued that the limit $a \to 0$ corresponds to a singularity \cite{Penrose1965, Hawking1966}, since geodesics are not complete.
+This geodesic incompleteness has been established under rather general conditions of a positive average expansion rate~\cite{ Borde2001, Mithani2012}.
 This ``geodesic incompleteness" has given rise to the opinion that in standard inflationary cosmology the Universe starts with a singularity and that the inflationary epoch only lasts for an extremely short physical time, say $10^{-40}$ seconds.
 Many alternative beginnings have been proposed that aim to avoid this ``initial singularity".

 In the primordial flat frame the geometry is geodesically complete, being simply Minkowski space.
 Since field transformations of the metric change the geometry, it is obvious that purely geometric properties do not correspond to observable quantities.
 One has to concentrate on observable quantities that are necessarily independent of the chosen metric frame and to understand how they behave in the Einstein frame.